kungfusheep/edd/ROADMAP.md

 - This is how we'll stand out from other tools

 **Priority:** HIGH - Core to the product's value proposition

+**Known Limitations (until fan-out routing is fixed):**
+- Horizontal layout works great for simple pipelines
+- Complex fan-out in horizontal mode may have overlapping labels
+- Workaround: Use vertical layout for complex branching diagrams

 ### Protocol/Format Diagram Type